DanielGaudreault/DanielGaudreaultResume/README.md

 Welcome to my **Resume Website**!
 This project is an interactive and visually appealing online resume that showcases my professional experience, skills, and education.
 Built with **HTML**, **CSS**, and **JavaScript**, this website is designed to provide a modern and user-friendly experience.

-You can visit my portfolio website [here](https://danielgaudreault.github.io/DanielsGaudreaultResume/).
+You can visit my Resume Website [here](https://danielgaudreault.github.io/DanielsGaudreaultResume/).
 ---

 ## 🚀 Features